 Technology evolves along with needs.
 Similarly, the need for better summary results has led researchers to investigate the possibilities for automatic summary.
 Summaries made by humans have abstraction values, where sentences in summary are new sentences that essentially convey what is contained in the original document.
 The automatically generated abstractive summaries are expected to be better and closer to the human-built summary.

 Abstractive summary requires a deeper analysis of the text and the ability to generate new sentences, which provide an obvious advantage to improve the accuracy of a summary, reducing its redundancy and keeping a good compression rate.
-The tasks for generating abstractive summaries [2] are 1) sentence Compressionthat removes peripheral information from a sentence to shorten summary 2) sentence Fusion, that merge information from multiple sentences and reduces redundancy in summary and 3) reorganizationSentences to make the summary coherent.
+The tasks for generating abstractive summaries [2] are 1) sentence Compressionthat removes peripheral information from a sentence to shorten summary, 2) sentence Fusion, that merge information from multiple sentences and reduces redundancy in summary and 3) reorganizationSentences to make the summary coherent.
 Most Abstractive summary task uses Natural Language Processing.
 The natural language is a task for parsing of sentences in the text.
 Parsing is identification the Parts of Speech of each word and the grammatical relations between the words in the sentence.
 The output of parsing is usually a tree of grammatical relations and dependencies between the words in the text.
 These trees are called dependency trees.

 2.1 Sentence Compression